strengthsynth/strengthsynth.github.io/_posts/2021-03-29-MUSCLEHEALTH.md

 2. Make these movements hard enough for you that you can’t do that movement more than 20 times straight.
-Repeat those movements 2-3 times to start off with.
+Repeat all movements 2 times through to start off with.

 <br/>